Quezon is a 4th class inland municipality of Nueva Vizcaya Province in Cagayan Valley Region, northern Philippines.

 Formerly a territory of Solano, the town of Quezon was created by virtue of Republic Act No. 4327 signed by President Carlos Garcia on June 18, 1961.

 In late October 2006, typhoon “Paeng” brought untold destruction on the town of Quezon especially the village of Runruno where flash floods wiped away many houses.

 Economy of Quezon Municipality in Nueva Vizcaya

 The municipality of Quezon is primarily an agricultural town where most people are engaged in rice and corn farming.
 Some families raise hogs and chicken while others plant vegetables and root crops.
-Many migrants from Ifugao Province brought with them their wood carving and weaving skills so they are able produce furnitures and handicrafts.
+Many migrants from Ifugao Province brought with them their wood carving and weaving skills.
+Hence, Quezon town is able to produce furniture and handicraft items.

 Quezon is rich in mineral resources especially gold.
 Some residents are engaged in small mining.